canaria3406/ermiana/README.md

 </p>

 Ermiana is a Discord bot designed to enhance webpage previews by providing more detailed images and webpage content.
-It supports various websites, including ptt.cc, gamer.com.tw, e-hentai, Plurk, Pixiv, and Twitter.
+It supports various websites, including ptt.cc, gamer.com.tw, ehentai, Plurk, Pixiv, and Twitter.

 ![demo](pic/demo1.png)